 Proudly offering senior transportation to medical appointments, treatment sessions, and rehabilitation therapies for wheelchair clients throughout the Twin Cities metro area.

-We offer the safest, most courteous, respectful, and comfortable senior transportation experience for seniors, veterans, disabled persons, or anyone else who has decided to leave the driving to a professional transportation provider.
+We offer the safest, most courteous, respectful, and comfortable wheelchair, door-through-door transportation experience for seniors, veterans, disabled persons, or anyone else who has decided to leave the driving to a professional transportation provider.

 Senior transportation provided for:

 For reservations please call a friendly senior transportation dispatcher at 651-207-5211.

 My father’s elder brother and his wife were in an assisted living center when we were just starting our company in 2011.
 While this assisted living center provided scheduled senior transportation to malls, or community centers, etc., they didn’t provide transportation to medical appointments.
 This is the case for most seniors living in transitional care, and assisted living facilities.
 Senior transportation for medical appointments have to be either scheduled with a senior transportation provider, or the family has to take turns providing this obviously much needed transportation.

 The result of family provided senior transportation is mixed.
 In some cases, the adult children of these seniors are stay at home parents, and have extra time to provide these transports.
 In most cases, however the adult children have work, there own children’s after school extracurricular activities, or mistrust of a hired senior transportation provider.
 Additionally, there is the feeling of guilt that they feel for not “being there” for their parent as they were for them.
 Last, but not least is the seniors feeling of being a burden to their children who they know lead very busy lives.